damianhakert/damianhakert.github.io/source/direction/index.md

 But if a customer of us requests a feature that carries extra weight.
 Due to our short release cycle we can ship simple feature requests (for example an api extension) within one to two months.

+## Previous releases

+On our [release list page](https://about.gitlab.com/release-list/) you can find an overview of the most important features of recent releases and a links to the release blog posts.

 ## Next releases

 GitLab releases a new version every single month on the 22nd.